sdesalas/fusspot/README.md

 # Neural Network

-A fusspot [neural network](NeuralNetwork.js) is a learning engine that can process multiple inputs and outputs concurrently.
+A fusspot [neural network](NeuralNetwork.js) is a learning engine ideal for performing [paralell signal processing](https://en.wikipedia.org/wiki/Parallel_multidimensional_digital_signal_processing) on multiple inputs and output channels concurrently.

-Unlike traditional neural networks, fusspot introduces a slight delay between firing neurons, which varies depending on the strength of the connection.
-This creates [travelling waves, oscillations and paterns](https://sdesalas.github.io/fusspot/) that are affected by its inputs.
+Unlike standard models of Neural Network rooted in mathematics, fusspot tries to closely mimick biological networks by introducing a slight delay between firing neurons, which varies depending on the strength of the connection.
+This creates [travelling waves, oscillations and paterns](https://sdesalas.github.io/fusspot/) that vary in tandem with inputs.

 The neural network can be trained by increasing or decreasing the strength of neural pathways used in the recent past.
 More closely mimicking the kind of [Long Term Potentiation (LTP)](https://en.wikipedia.org/wiki/Long-term_potentiation) seen in biological networks.